gigaanet/SmartDustbin/README.md

 Energy Efficiency: Optimizing power consumption for long-term operation.

 License
 This project is open-source and licensed under the MIT License.
-Feel free to contribute or modify the project for your needs.
-Would you like any modifications or additions to this description?